sersolmaz/Acrossim/docs/index.md

 same for PVD readerin comsol PVDReader(FileName='D:/Engineering/PhD/Publications/4_MANUSCRIPT_software/5_software_final_in_pub/trial_final/module_COMSOL/velocity_isothermal/merged.pvd') enter 1 for single timestep or steayd-state processings

+In order to post-process OpenFOAM data with ParaView on MS Windows, an empty “.foam” file should be created and stored under the simulation file to import simulation data, for example, “pitzDaily_LES.foam”.

 ## Tutorials

 This section is under construction.